lakmeer/gulp-ls-browserify-starter/readme.md

 ## Usage

-Grab, this repo, run `npm i` and start the server with `gulp` and start modifying the files to suit.
+Grab, this repo, run `npm i`, start the server with `gulp` and start modifying the files to begin.
 The repo contains a tiny proof-of-concept program to build from.

 By default the `gulp` command will start the Connect